 Since his retirement, and even during his career, Pelé has become famous for his championing of social causes, especially child poverty.
 (He even dedicated his 1,000th goal to the poor children of Brazil.)

-He’s also been a tireless worked as a global ambassador for soccer, and played a major role in bringing both the World Cup and the Olympic Games to Brazil in 2014 and 2016, respectively.
+He played a major role in bringing both the World Cup and the Olympic Games to Brazil in 2014 and 2016.

 Like George Best and almost every other player to be covered in this column, Pelé’s brilliance shone the brighter because he had a supporting cast of greatly talented players whose exploits deserve almost as much attention.